Open Materials Generation with Inference-Time Reinforcement Learning: Introduction

 \subsection{Related Works}

 A rapidly growing body of work has developed generative frameworks for inorganic crystalline materials using a wide range of representations, architectures, and generative paradigms [see, e.g., the recent review by~\citet{review}].
 An important class of continuous-time approaches considers joint generative processes over atomic (fractional) coordinates, lattice parameters, and atom types to produce periodic structures in real space without explicit space-group constraints [for symmetry-aware variants we refer to~\citet{review}].
-Many of these frameworks rely on score-based diffusion models~\cite{diffusion1,diffusion2,scorebased} which learn the gradient of the log probability density and generate samples via reverse diffusion processes~\cite{diffcsp,unimat,mattergen,adit,kldm,crystalgrw}.
+Many of these frameworks rely on score-based diffusion models~\cite{diffusion1,diffusion2,scorebased} which learn the gradient of the log probability density and generate samples via reverse diffusion processes~\cite{diffcsp,unimat,mattergen,adit,kldm,crystalgrw,park2025,das2025,khastagir2026}.
 In contrast, flow-matching models~\cite{flowmatching1,flowmatching2,flowmatching3,flowmatching4} learn a velocity field and generate samples by integrating an ordinary differential equation~\cite{flowmm,flowllm,crystalflow}.
+[Bayesian flow networks~\cite{bfn} have also recently been adapted to periodic crystal generation~\cite{crysbfn,symmbfn}.]
 Finally, OMatG~\cite{omatg} builds on \emph{stochastic interpolants} (SI)~\cite{si}, a unifying framework that encompasses both flow-matching and diffusion-based methods as special cases through specific choices of interpolants.
 Flow-matching and SI models can initiate generation from arbitrary base distributions, which has been shown to substantially improve performance~\cite{flowmm,flowllm,omatg}.
-Moreover, they typically require significantly fewer integration steps during inference, leading to markedly higher sampling efficiency~\cite{flowmm,crystalflow,omatg}.
+Moreover, they typically require significantly fewer integration steps during inference than diffusion-based sampling, leading to markedly higher sampling efficiency~\cite{flowmm,crystalflow,omatg}.

 Some of these frameworks are able to align generation with explicit target properties.
 This is typically achieved via direct input augmentation to the underlying network, either in a single conditional model~\cite{crystalflow}, or by combining unconditional and conditional models through classifier-free guidance~\cite{cfg,unimat,mattergen,crystalgrw,superconductivity}.
 These approaches require sufficiently large and diverse labeled datasets for the desired target properties and remain constrained by the support of the underlying training distribution.
 Only recently, MatInvent~\cite{matinvent} and Chemeleon2~\cite{walsh} applied policy-gradient RL frameworks to the DNG task, with the latter adopting group-relative policy optimization (GRPO)~\cite{grpo} in conjunction with proximal policy optimization (PPO)~\cite{ppo} to ensure stable optimization.
 Notably, both approaches had to incorporate explicit diversity rewards to prevent mode collapse during training.